skinjester/remote-vision/docs/spirit animal notes.md

 Deep Dream Vision Quest is a video synthesizer that creates multiplayer hallucinations.
 Live cameras reveal the world to a neural network which progressively misunderstands what it sees.
 Choosing between the front facing or back facing camera turns the AI dream into a mirror or a window.

 note to self before I forget.
 Anyone who's ever wanted to "learn to code" needs to experience this moment to truly get it.
-The stakes seem so high to me right now, and looking backl I've put so much of myslef into understandingthis idea and how to realize it.
+The stakes seem so high to me right now, and looking back, I've put so much of myslef into understanding this idea and how to realize it.
 Learning python has been a big part of that.
 I didn't realize how beautiful the language is.
 Truly, its like Elvish.
 But right now - thinking through the trial and error of passing functions and parameters as part of a "program" that drives my artwork is the most challenging computer science ever.
-Its bitter to know that you could have done it differently, that you didnt understand something the way you thought, or that  you are almost certainly missing out on a basic concept, knowledge of which would make this current impasse invisible.
+Its bitter to know that you could have done it differently, that you didnt understand something the way you thought, or that  you are almost certainly missing out on a basic concept, knowledge of which would make the current impasse invisible.
 Still - I'm hacking my waty to the solution, and its happening right now!

 Experience an interactive psychedelic journey within a computer interface.
 Using the DeepDream convolutional neural network algorithm and real-time video feedback, the system turns your image into a vision of its own thought processes--a magic mirror.
 Questions about DeepDream, the magic mirror setup, and the spirit realm inside the machine are all welcome.
 Attendees will leave with an understanding of how neural networks may be used for image synthesis